MichaelEPope/nsrestlet/readme.md

 * [suiteplus](https://github.com/suiteplus) has an excellent module called [nscabinet](https://github.com/suiteplus/nscabinet), which helps upload and download files from Netsuite as a gulp task.
 Reading through it helped me understand how to use the `````querystring````` module and NLAuth.
 * Marty Zigman has a [good sample](http://blog.prolecto.com/2017/10/14/download-netsuite-oauth-token-based-authentication-sample-node-js-program/) that got me pointed in the right direction.
 * These excellent modules are used in this project -   [request](https://www.npmjs.com/package/request), [oauth-1.0a](https://www.npmjs.com/package/oauth-1.0a), and [qs](https://www.npmjs.com/package/qs).

+This package has also been helped by:
 *  Some conversations with `scottvonduhn` and `battk` on the [Unofficial Netsuite Slack Server](http://netsuiteprofessionals.com/).
+If you have Netsuite related questions, this is the place to go.
-* Some excellent pull requests by awesome folk on Github.
+* Some excellent pull requests by awesome folk here on Github.

 ## Version Changes